HNSDNS/docs/docs/index.md

 # Welcome to HNSDNS's docs!

-**Important note: HNSDNS has been deprecated since August 1st, and will stop working during the month.
+**Important note: HNSDNS has been deprecated since August 1st, and will stop working in the near future.
 [More information](https://www.lumito.net/2025/08/01/deprecation-and-future-of-hnsdns/).**

 Here, you can find setup instructions for varios operating systems, developer information, support and more.